libsdl-org/sdl12-compat/COMPATIBILITY.md

 will cause.
 The app is perfectly usable in this configuration (and largely matches how they expected you to use it with SDL 1.2 anyhow).

+## Awesomenauts (Linux)

+Awesomenauts requires X11 because it talks directly to glX, can't use our scaling code because it uses framebuffer objects without going through SDL_GL_GetProcAddress() to get entry points, and does something weird with OpenGL contexts on multiple threads. sdl12-compat detects this and forces on the correct hints to make this work, but it limits how one can use the game.

+This game will work in a Wayland environment, but only as an X11 app through XWayland.

+## Braid (Linux)

+Braid requires X11 because it talks directly to glX, and can't use our scaling code because it uses framebuffer objects without going through SDL_GL_GetProcAddress() to get entry points. sdl12-compat detects this and forces on the correct hints to make this work, but it limits how one can use the game.

+This game will work in a Wayland environment, but only as an X11 app through XWayland.

+## DOSBox (Linux)

+DOSBox has some pretty strict requirements for keyboard input.
+We detect some common names for DOSBox binaries ("dosbox", "dosbox_i686", etc), and force the correct hints to make it work, but if you have an uncommon binary name and keyboard input isn't working as you expect, try exporting this environment variable:

+    export SDL12COMPAT_USE_KEYBOARD_LAYOUT=0

+## Multiwinia (Linux)

+Multiwinia calls SDL_Quit() when changing video modes but doesn't reinitialize SDL before using it further.
+We detect this binary and force the correct hints to make it work, but if you have an uncommon binary name and the game isn't working, try this environment variable:

+    export SDL12COMPAT_NO_QUIT_VIDEO=1